Healing Through Pet Therapy

 Pamela Massey is the director of Rehabilitation Services and Nyla Jacobs is a senior physical therapist in the Rehabilitation Services Department at M. D. Anderson Cancer Center in Houston, TX.

-This article was originally published in Coping® with Cancer magazine, July/August 2007.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, July/August 2007.